daniel-turczy/python-exercises/README.md

 # Python Crash Course - Selected Exercises

 This repository contains my solutions to selected exercises from *Python Crash Course* by Eric Matthes.
-Each chapter folder includes 2 to 3 main exercises that helped me practice key concepts.
+Each chapter folder includes a few exercises that helped me practice key concepts.
 I highly recommend this book to anyone wanting to learn Python.